euphoria-laxis/workflow/README.md

 ### Using the Registry

-The registry allows you to manage multiple workflows:
+The registry allows you to manage multiple workflows and is **thread-safe** for concurrent access:

 ```go
 registry := workflow.NewRegistry()